gorenburg/ng-i18n-tools/readme.md

 ## sync

 Sync method synchronizes the default locale with other locales you have specified in the `angular.json` file.
 For example, you wrote the component and added translation keys to it.
-Now, instead of opening each translation file you just run the Angular command to extract the default locale (`ng extract-i18n --format json`) and then you run `npm run sync` to add new key strings to all the locale files you have.
-New keys would be added empty at the end of the file.
+Now, instead of opening each locale file you just run the Angular command to extract the default locale (`ng extract-i18n --format json`) and then you run `npm run sync` to add new key strings to all the locale files you have.
+New keys would be added empty at the end of the files.

 ### Options